-Ohio native Nita Sweeney is the award-winning author of two books.
-Her running and mental health memoir, Depression Hates a Moving Target: How Running with My Dog Brought Me Back from the Brink was awarded the Dog Writers Association of America Maxwell Medallion winner and was a Faulkner Award Finalist.
-She is an Ohio Arts Council Governor’s Award nominee and winner of the Dublin Arts Council Poet’s Choice Award.
+Ohio native Nita Sweeney is the award-winning author of the running and mental health memoir, Depression Hates a Moving Target: How Running with My Dog Brought Me Back from the Brink.
+The Dog Writers Association of America awarded the book the Maxwell Medallion and it was a Faulkner Award Finalist.
+Nita is an Ohio Arts Council Governors Award nominee and winner of the Dublin Arts Council Poets Choice Award.

-Nita coauthored the writing journal, You Should Be Writing: A Journal of Inspiration and Instruction to Keep Your Pen Moving, with award-winning author and Associate Publisher Brenda Knight.
+Nita also cocreated the popular writing journal, You Should Be Writing: A Journal of Inspiration and Instruction to Keep Your Pen Moving, with Brenda Knight (Women of the Beat Generation.)

 Nita earned a journalism degree from The E.W.
 Scripps School of Journalism at Ohio University, a law degree from The Ohio State University, and a Master of Fine Arts degree in Creative Writing from Goddard College.
 She serves on the board of the Women’s National Book Association of San Francisco.

-A retired lawyer, Nita coaches creatives, teaches writing and meditation, runs marathons, and lives in Upper Arlington with her husband and best friend Ed, and their yellow Labrador retriever, Scarlet.
+Nita lives in Upper Arlington with her husband (and biggest fan), Ed, and their yellow Labrador retriever, Scarlet.